RawToast/kategory/modules/docs/arrow-docs/docs/docs/patterns/errorhandling/README.md

 For this reason using `Option` is only a good idea when we know that values may be absent but we don't really care about the reason why.
 Additionally `Option` is unable to capture exceptions so if an exception was thrown internally it would still bubble up and result in a runtime exception.

-In the next example we are going to use `Try` to deal with potentially thrown exceptions that are outside the control of the caller.
+In the next example we are going to use `Try` to deal with exceptions that are outside the control of the caller.

 ### Try